ALLOW US TO

 What are the services like?

-We’ll have some singing at the start, followed by a great message from the pastor and then some more singing.
+There is something for everyone.
+We’ll have some singing at the start, a video to help us to focus on God, followed by a great message from the pastor and then some more singing.
 Some services have communion but don’t worry about participating.
-Dismissal at 11:00am.
+Dismissal around 11:00am.

 What Communion means to us?

 Bethel Church offers "open Communion" on the first Sunday of every month.
 Symbols of Jesus used are Bread & Juice.
 Everyone (regardless of church membership, past, baptism, etc.) is invited to the altar.
-We eat and drink the Bread & Juice as we celebrate that our mistakes are forgiven by Jesus.
+We eat and drink the Bread & Juice as we celebrate that our mistakes are forgiven by Jesus and that God continues to work in us so that we can move closer and closer to the image that He created us in.
 Communion participation is entirely optional.
 It's okay to decide NO.